AntoCuc/GpxSplitter/README.md

 Split GPX files too large to fit in GPS handheld devices into multiple files that do.

-This software is meant to be used to generate files to be used on Handheld GPS devices used for hicking, trakking and mountain/road biking.
+This software is meant to be used to generate files to be inported on Handheld GPS devices used for hicking, trekking and mountain/road biking.

-GPS handheld devices have historically had limited features to minimise power consumption as some are powered with consumer grade cells.
+GPS handheld devices have historically had limited features to minimise power consumption as some are powered with consumer-grade cells.
 More recent GPS devices have better-performing built-in rechargeable cells.
 However, feature sets are still limited.